Proteusiq/dotfiles/README.md

 "hiddenbar" # Hides unpopular tab icons
 "hyperfine" # A command-line benchmarking tool
-"jq" # Lightweight and flexible command-line JSON processor "llm" # Running LLM as CLI
+"jq" # Lightweight and flexible command-line JSON processor "lazygit" # The lazier way to manage everything git "lazydocker" # The lazier way to manage everything docker "llm" # Running LLM as CLI
 "moreutils" # Collection of tools that nobody wrote when UNIX was young "ncdu" # NCurses Disk Usage